How can I cool my horse off in the summer after exercise?

 When your horse is done with exercise, time to strip tack and take temps.
 Often, in the height of summer, I will go to the cross ties, strip tack quickly, douse and scrap with water, and hand walk a few minutes in the shade.
 Finding a breeze helps, too.
 Then I can return to the cross ties and really get down to it.

 You can also use an alcohol (not beer, think rubbing alcohol) and water mix to douse your horse with.
 Alcohol evaporates faster.
-This 50/50 mixture is also handy to have ringside in a squirt bottle to spray the neck and inner hind legs with during a work out session’s walk breaks.
+This 50/50 mixture is also handy to have ringside in a squirt bottle to spray the neck and inner hind legs when your horse has a walk break.

 Drying your horse in a breezy and shady spot is great, a fan or fan/misting system is also good.
 It’s the evaporation of water by the air flow that helps your buddy cool off.
 Avoid using the sun to dry during hot days.